bitindi/crypto-guides/fundamentals/5-bitindi-basics.md

     While this method is convenient for the wallet provider it can potentially expose some info about user's balance and transactions.

-    To address this, some wallets like Unstoppable support restoring directly from the blockchain network itself rather than via a third-party server.
+    To address this, some wallets like Bitindi support restoring directly from the blockchain network itself rather than via a third-party server.
 This ensures that wallet provider has no clue about balance or transactions of the user.

 - **Blockchain Privacy**

     Different blockchains provide varying level of privacy: when you transact in Bitcoin the level of privacy is higher than when compared to Ethereum.

     Certain non-custodial wallets may have additional features which increase the privacy on that specific blockchain.
-For instance, Unstoppable wallet app integrates certain instruments which make it significantly more difficult linking different blockchain transactions to a single entity.
+For instance, Bitindi wallet app integrates certain instruments which make it significantly more difficult linking different blockchain transactions to a single entity.

 While many wallets brand themselves as non-custodial and peer to peer they may still have privacy risks.
 The most private wallet is the one which knows absolutely nothing about the user.